William Bonin: List of victims

-Arrest
+1980: Arrest

-After nine days of uneventful surveillance, on June 11, plainclothes police observed Bonin driving throughout Hollywood, unsuccessfully attempting to lure five separate boys into his van, before succeeding in luring one.
+After nine days of uneventful surveillance, on June 11, 1980, plainclothes police observed Bonin driving throughout Hollywood, unsuccessfully attempting to lure five separate boys into his van, before succeeding in luring one.
 The police followed Bonin until he parked at a service station close to the Hollywood Freeway, then discreetly approached the vehicle.
 Upon hearing screams and banging sounds coming from inside the van, the officers forced their way inside.
 They discovered Bonin raping 17-year-old Orange County runaway Harold Eugene Tate, whom he had handcuffed and bound.

 Bonin was initially charged with the rape of a minor, and held on suspicion of Miranda's murder.
 He was detained in lieu of $250,000 bond.
 Later, Bonin's girlfriend notified his boss of his arrest, adding that the arrest was in connection to the Freeway Killer case.
-This caused Munro (who was already apprehensive at Bonin's absence from work that day) to become frantic.
+This caused Munro (already apprehensive at Bonin's absence from work that day) to become frantic.
 The next day, Munro stole Bonin's car and fled back to Michigan, where he temporarily resided before being arrested.

 Inside Bonin's van, investigators discovered numerous artifacts which proved his culpability in the Freeway Killer murders.
 These included various restraining devices, knives, and a tire iron.
 They also noted the removed door handles.
 A forensic examination of the van and Bonin's home revealed extensive traces of bloodstains.
-Inside the glove box, investigators discovered a scrapbook of newspaper clippings related to the murders.
-Bonin's 61-year-old father died of cirrhosis of the liver on October 11, 1980, four months after Bonin's arrest.
-His condition sourced from his excessive alcohol addiction.
+Inside the glove box, investigators discovered his scrapbook of newspaper clippings about the murders.
+On October 11, 1980, Bonin's father died of cirrhosis, caused by alcoholism.

 Confession

+Although initially alleging his innocence in the murders, after reading a letter from Sean King's mother imploring him to reveal the location of her son's body, Bonin confessed his guilt to St. John.
+However, Bonin clarified that it was not to ease the mother's pain, but because King being buried in San Bernardino County meant police would likely buy him a hamburger during the extensive trip.

-I tied him up with nylon —this electrician type of wire.
-I pulled a knife on him and he got scared.
+I tied him up with [nylon, and then] I pulled a knife on him and he got scared.
 I stabbed him in the left arm[;] it surprised me that I did it.
-I stabbed him again and then again, and again and again until he was helpless [...]
-They would try to stop me from stabbing them and I would stab just to stab.
-I stuck them with the knife in different places because I didn't know where to stab, you know, I didn't know where the vital organs [were] or anything like that.
+I stabbed him again, and then again, and again, and again, until he was helpless [...]
+They would try to stop me from stabbing them, and I would stab just to stab.
+I stuck them with the knife in different places, because I didn't know where to stab, you know; I didn't know where the vital organs [were.]